jflournoy/giftwrapr/README.md

 # ELI5 Docker

+"It lets people run an analysis _you_ ran on their own computer, without making them installing everything you used&mdash;like a virtual desktop that includes the packages you need." &ndash;Carol, paraphrasing me better than I said it originally.

 With the help of an LLM (which I dragged kicking to a reasonably good analogy):

 Imagine you have a suitcase.
 In this suitcase, you pack everything you need for your trip: clothes, toiletries, gadgets, and even some snacks.
 No matter where you go, you just need to take this suitcase with you, and you'll have everything you need.